Meet Dirk Ahlborn.

 “Maybe you want a spa experience, maybe you can do your doctor visits while you’re being transported, maybe it’s a dating service.”

-“You might want to have a bit more intimacy … you want to maybe have the right music, the right ambiance … depending on how the date goes you might want to have, you know, other opportunities,” he adds laughing.
+“More intimacy … the right music, the right ambiance … depending on how the date goes you might want to have, you know, other opportunities.”

-Yes, we think Ahlborn just hinted you could soon be hooking up at the speed of sound…
+Yes, Ahlborn just hinted you could soon be hooking up at the speed of sound…

-It’s now just 3 to 6 months until HTT announces its first commercial line (although you’ll likely have to wait at least a further 3 years until you can ride it).
+It’s now just 6 months until HTT announces its first commercial line (although you’ll likely have to wait at least a further 3 years until you can ride it).

-While he won’t give away where the first Hyperloop will be, Ahlborn has already met with everyone from Angela Merkel to Vladimir Putin, and has already signed feasibility studies in the United Arab Emirates, the Czech Republic, and in India.
+Ahlborn’s already met with everyone from Angela Merkel to Vladimir Putin, and has signed feasibility studies in the United Arab Emirates, the Czech Republic, and in India.

-The company has a new R&D center in France, while in South Korea HTT technology is being licensing to local consult teams.
+The company has a new R&D center in France, while in South Korea HTT technology is being licensed to local consult teams.

 “Technology is not the challenge,” says Ahlborn.
 The challenge the CEO must still overcome, it appears, is helping those in power sign-off on such a task.